jhayiwg/msofficeauth/README.md

 ```

 ### Authentication and Authorization
-After setting up authorize and store the token by visiting https://yoursite.loc/office/signin
+After setting up, visit visiting https://yoursite.loc/office/signin, login to your ms account then authorize the app.

+The package will store or re-generate the token on your storage folder.

 ### Automatic Injection
 To use in the controller